-From the Grounds Up: Community, Exchange, and the Building of a Coffee Economy in Southern Mexico, 1867-1920
+From the Grounds Up: Building an Export Economy in Southern Mexico

 The dissertation out of which the project grows was awarded the Latin American Studies Association's Mexico Dissertation Prize and was a finalist for the Economic History Association's Alexander Gerschenkron Prize.